AlanLiangC/AlanLiangC.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
+- *2024.05* Merit Student Award of Chinese Academy of Sciences
 - *2022.09* Chinese Academy of Sciences Scholarship for Academic Achievement
 - *2021.06* Outstanding Graduate of Fuzhou University
 - *2021.03* New Oriental Scholarship